kishiyevh/learning/docs/home.rst

 **Huseyn Kishiyev**

-The documentation serves both as a public reference for others studying similar topics in robotics and autonomous systems.
+The documentation serves as a
+public reference for others studying similar topics in robotics and autonomous systems.